 The residents of our attendance area have become more transient over the years.
 This high mobility rate affects the stability of our student population.
 Many of the homes in Tanglewood's attendance area are rental properties and mobile homes.
 This is also reflected in the percentage of our students who live in poverty.
-Currently 95% students receive free and reduced lunch.
+Currently all students receive universal free breakfast and lunch.